 the flesh and the devil –

-judged the world, the flesh and the devil through Christ.
-Afterward He
+has judged the world, the flesh and the devil through Christ.
+Afterward, He

-ascended to heaven and sent the Holy Spirit, so everybody who receives Him
+ascended to heaven and sent the Holy Spirit to everybody who receives Him, and

-becomes a member of His True Church, and He uses us to complete the next phase
+they become members of His True Church, and He uses them to complete the next phase

 and death, which states that if a person sins, he must die, but there was no

-clause for the person who died without sin.
-There was never a need for such a
+clause written for the person who died without sin.
+There was never a need for such

 God is calling His people, the Church, to defeat the Law of sin and death

 through repentance and faith in Jesus’ victory over sin.
-In doing so, we
+In so doing, we

 spread the gospel to more and more people, who are being saved and joining the

-True Church and in turn doing their part to promote the Kingdom of God in this
+True Church to promote the Kingdom of God and defeating the world, the flesh

-world.
-When the time is right, Jesus will return to the earth to end the reign
+and the devil.
+When the time is fulfilled, Jesus will return to the earth to end the reign

-the next and last Millennium Christ will become king of the earth, and He will
+the next thousand years Christ will become king of the earth, and He will

-show mankind how to establish a kingdom made of sinful flesh that will
+show mankind how to maintain a kingdom made of people born in sinful flesh who will

-flourish for a thousand years, something that man has never been able to do,
+flourish without any wars, something that man has never been able to do,

-for throughout time kingdoms have come and gone, all because of sin.
+for throughout time kingdoms have come and gone because of sin.

 (46c) Judgment